 Owning any pet is good for your heart.
 Cats in particular lower your stress level—possibly since they don’t require as much effort as dogs—and lower the amount of anxiety in your life.
 Petting a cat has a positive calming effect.
 One study found that over a 10-year period cat owners were 30 percent less likely to die of a heart attack or stroke than non-cat owners (although this might just be because cat owners are more relaxed and have lower stress in general).

 The stereotype that dogs are more affectionate than cats is just that: a stereotype.
-In fact, it turns out that cats can be just as good companions as dogs, especially for women.
+In fact, it turns out that cats can be just as good of companions as dogs, especially for women.
 An Austrian study conducted in 2003 found that having a cat in the house is the emotional equivalent of having a romantic partner.
 As well as initiating contact much of the time, studies have shown cats will remember kindness shown to them and return the favor later.

 But cats really do have the upper hand in these relationships.
 After thousands of years of domestication, cats have learned how to make a half purr/half howl noise that sounds remarkably like a human baby’s cry.
 And since our brains are programmed to respond to our children’s distress, it is almost impossible to ignore what a cat wants when it demands it like that.